Corse (surname)

 "Corse" was apparently uncommon in 19th and 20th century United States and England.
 In 1891 the surname was found in London and several counties of England (7 of 39) and Wales (1 of 13).
 In the United States in 1840, the surname was concentrated in New York, Vermont and to a lesser extent in Pennsylvania with a smattering in the remaining states (total of 10 out of 26).
 From 1840 to 1920, instances of the surname spread to most continental states (missing in 15 states of 50, including Alaska and Hawaii).

+People with the surname Corse

 The Corse surname is shared by several notable people: